damienbowersock/Kubiya-Docs/Key-Concepts/kc_workflows.md

 * SVN - such as GitHub, GitLab, Bitbucket
 * From a local directory - such as your computer

+## Training Natural Language with Kubiya Knowledge
+It is possible to train Kubiya to remember key words and phrases that can launch workflows from the Kubiya Application in Slack.
+This is done through the use of Kubiya Knowledge.
+For more information refer to the [Kubiya Knowledge](../How-To/ht_knowledge.md) "how-to" guide.

 ⏭️ Next: [Key Concepts -> Actions](kc_actions.html)